 As explained in every good quality online PMP course, project estimation is crucial.
 Because, based on the project estimation, the project schedule and the duration are finalized.
 The company sets its objectives and alignment of other projects according to the project estimation.
 Project stakeholders set expectations based on the determined deadline.
 Many PMP exam questions will assess your knowledge about project estimation, and naturally, there will be lectures in PMP project management training dedicated to project estimation.
-Why don’t we list and explain this important subject here?
-Here are the 9 important things about project estimation!

 What are the 9 important points about project estimation?

-Now let’s list the important points about project estimation one-by-one.
+Now let’s list the important points one-by-one.

 - Project estimation should be based on WBS to improve accuracy.
 WBS shows the breakdown of the work that will be delivered throughout the project.
 It shows the work packages, work accounts etc. in detail.
-Therefore, while estimating, if an estimation is done over the components of the WBS, this will lead you to a successful project estimation respectively.
+Therefore, while estimating, if an estimation is done over the components of the WBS, this will lead you to a successful estimation respectively.

 - Estimation of an activity should be done by the person doing the work.
 This is very critical to get the buy-in and increase the motivation of the project team member.
 Estimation of an activity can change depending on the competence and experience of the team member.
 For instance, same activity can be completed in a shorter duration by a more experienced team member.
 Therefore, estimations must be given by the assignee.

-- For an accurate project estimation, historical information from past projects is key!
+- For an accurate estimation, historical information from past projects is key!
 Especially if there had been similar projects executed in the company, records of those projects will be very beneficial during estimation of the new project.
 Because the actual results from a similar activity that has been performed will be illuminating what will be faced during the similar activity in the new project as well.
 And this will ensure a realistic project estimation and reduce possible variations respectively.

 - Schedule baseline should be taken in the beginning and should not be changed except change requests.
 Because schedule baseline shows the planned start and end dates of each activity in a project.
 And when measuring the performance of the project, these initial dates will be checked against the actual values and this will give the schedule performance of the project.
 In order to measure the variations and make necessary corrections to the project, schedule baseline must not be changed except there is an approved change request in the project.